agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ```

 ### 🔑 Local Storage Key
-To persist a State we need a `storage key`, which is used to identify the stored value later.
+To persist a State, we need a `storage key`, which is used to identify the stored value later.
 There are two ways to provide such required `storage key` to the `persist()` method.

 - **1.** Assign a unique key to the State itself.
   Because if no key is given to the `persist()` function,
   it takes the State key as `storage key`.
   ```ts {2}
   MY_STATE.key = "myCoolKey";
   MY_STATE.persist(); // Success